ShipitSmarter/vscode-jsonforms-preview/README.md

 3. If you wish to persist data that is entered into the form, send a message event to the parent window with the pattern `DATA:{DATA}`, where `{DATA}` is the stringified JSON of the persisted data, this should not be BASE64 encoded.
 You can send the data message using: `window.parent.postMessage('DATA:{DATA}', '*')`
 4. Your rendering page should now have both schema files, and any persisted data.

+An example Vue.js implementation of this pattern can be found in the `examples` folder of this repository.

 ## Extension Settings

 There is one configuration option.
 This can be defined in `json-forms-web-preview` in vscode settings (`.vscode/settings.json`).

 ```json
 {